 While not part of the proposed project, the MTS Purple Line is expected to be extended through the project site in the future.
-As shown in Figure 2-11E, Mobility and Transit, there are two potential routes for the Purple Line.
+As shown in Figure 2-11E, Mobility and Transit, there are two-three potential routes for the Purple Line.
 Current San Diego Association of Governments plans show the Purple Line veering through the middle of the project site, providing a close connection to the existing Green Line and Stadium Trolley Station.
 This planned alignment has been accommodated by the proposed project through a wide median.
 The proposed project also maintains a potential future alignment along the eastern edge of the project site, parallel to I-15.
+A third alternative alignment on the western project boundary, along Street A, is also included.